 Meet the team

-Jonathan and Matt spent 10 years building the software that powered one of the most successful algorithmic trading teams in the world.
-They are excited to spin this proven technology out of Jump Trading and into the wild.
+Jonathan spent 10 years building the software that powered one of the most successful algorithmic trading teams in the world.
+He's excited to spin this proven technology out of Jump Trading and into the wild.

 Jonathan worked at Jump Trading in a team called JCS for 10 years, programming computers that trade the market automatically.
 He built Python infrastructure of massive scale and complexity, handling petabytes of data with petaflops of computing power.
 A graduate of MIT in Computer Science, Jonathan has been programming since he was 6.
 At Jump he wrote 12 different versions of rsync, mirroring data large and small in many different ways.